Link coppied!

 Program Highlight

-Hagerty mobilized a team of 15 mitigation professionals to assist Cal OES in managing a roughly $2 billion HMGP mitigation portfolio.
+Hagerty mobilized a team of 15 mitigation professionals to assist Cal OES in managing a roughly $2 billion HMGP portfolio.
 Key accomplishments include designing a $9.7 million Advance Assistance grant to help low-income residents harden homes against wildfire risks.
-Additionally, Hagerty assisted Cal OES in submitting roughly $731.7 million in BRIC subapplications in the program’s inaugural year.
+Additionally, Hagerty supported Cal OES in submitting roughly $731.7 million in BRIC subapplications during the program’s inaugural year.

-California led the country in the most BRIC funding selected for further review, with approximately $109 million in funding allocation, including competitive projects and management cost funding categories combined.
+California led the country in the most BRIC funding selected for further review, securing approximately $109 million across both competitive projects and management cost funding categories.

 Download this Publication